locaweb/leela-docs/intro/overview.rst

 events, as they arrive, and publishing this results to interested parties.

-As a example, consider the possibility of monitoring the average of cpu usage and sending an email whenever this value gets over a certain threshold.
+As an example, consider the possibility of monitoring the average of cpu usage and sending an email whenever this value gets over a certain threshold.